Coaching and mentoring - your guide to successfully finding a coach on the Wales Coaching Network

 Q. How can I sign up as a coach?

-A. We welcome individuals who are employed within the Welsh public service and third/voluntary sector organisations in Wales to join the Wales Coaching Network, so that we provide free coaching across organisations within the Welsh public service.
+A. We welcome individuals who are employed by Welsh public service organisations and registered charities operating in Wales to join the Wales Coaching Network, so that we provide free coaching across organisations.
 Visit our web page to find out more.

 Q. How can I sign up as a coaching lead?

-A. If you are the coaching lead for a public service or third sector organisation in Wales, visit our web page to find out more.
+A. If you are the coaching lead for a public service organisation or registered charity operating in Wales, visit our web page to find out more.